Ogoni Nine: MOSOP and the lead-up to the executions

 In the early 90s there were numerous protests.
 MOSOP sought international cooperation, including from the United Nations (UN), led by Ken Saro-Wiwa.
 By 1992 the MOSOP was primarily working against the oil industry in Nigeria.

 In 1993, Shell suspended production in Ogoniland for a short period of time.
-On January 4, 1993, 300,000 people protested peacefully against oil production in Ogoniland.
+On 4 January 1993, 300,000 people protested peacefully against oil production in Ogoniland.
 During MOSOP's 1993 protest, an Ogoni leader explained, "We have woken up to find our lands devastated by agents of death called oil companies.
 Our atmosphere has been totally polluted, our lands degraded, our waters contaminated, our trees poisoned, so much so that our flora and fauna have virtually disappeared".
 This day is now recognized as Ogoni Day.

-In April of 1993, MOSOP leader Ken Saro-Wiwa had already been arrested twice, and the MOSOP protests were becoming violent as Shell called in government troops to put people to rest.
+In April 1993, MOSOP leader Ken Saro-Wiwa had already been arrested twice, and the MOSOP protests were becoming violent as Shell called in government troops to put people to rest.
 The MOSOP continued to face increasing violence, primarily from the military during 1993 and 1994.
-In May of 1994, four Ogoni chiefs were murdered, and the government took to arresting dozens of MOSOP members, including the Ogoni Nine.
+In May 1994, four Ogoni chiefs were murdered, and the government took to arresting dozens of MOSOP members, including the Ogoni Nine.

 Later that same year, Shell requested military support in order to build a pipeline through Ogoniland.
 The MOSOP continued to protest Shell's business in Nigeria and oppose their work.
 During 1993-1994, there was widespread violence, with up to 2,000 deaths in total.